plioi/plioi.github.io/_posts/2014-02-13-listening-to-leaves.md

 The resulting tree processing class (no longer a Listener), is [NUnitXmlReport](https://github.com/fixie/fixie/blob/d7c712a5286772dc3829a74080fbb1e969b45546/src/Fixie/Reports/NUnitXmlReport.cs).
 It is clean and straightforward: the shape of the code mimics the shape of the resulting XML document.
 It works no matter how many test projects your solution has.
 Supporting the [similar xUnit XML format](https://github.com/fixie/fixie/blob/d7c712a5286772dc3829a74080fbb1e969b45546/src/Fixie/Reports/XUnitXmlReport.cs) was likewise simple.
 No need to _infer_ the tree structure given only leaves; instead we simply turn one tree into another.

-When you find yourself having to jump through hoops to make something _simple_ work, take a step back and evaluate whether you&#8217;re using an abstraction that helps you or hinders you.
+When you find yourself having to jump through hoops to make something _simple_ work, take a step back and evaluate whether you're using an abstraction that helps you or hinders you.